more_vert

 Employees within the Academy may have access to private or sensitive information about the pupils/children who attend the Academy.
 These details must be kept confidential and only shared when it is in the child’s best interest to do so.

-The Data Protection Act 2018 (DPA 2018) establishes a framework of rights and duties which makes personal information safe.
+The Data Protection Act 2018 (DPA 2018) and the UK General Data Protection Regulation (UK GDPR), place duties on organisations and individuals to process personal information fairly and lawfully, and to keep the information they hold safe and secure.
 Personal information is information about a living individual, who can be identified from the information.

-This Academy is committed to protecting the privacy of individuals and handles all personal information in a manner that complies with the DPA 2018.
+This Academy is committed to protecting the privacy of individuals and handles all personal information in a manner that complies with the DPA 2018 and UK GDPR.
 It is the personal responsibility of all employees (temporary or permanent), Governors, contractors, agents and anyone else processing information on our behalf to comply with this policy.

-Storage of any such information should be in line with the Data Protection Act 2018.
+Storage of any such information should be in line with the Data Protection Act 2018 and UK GDPR.

 Any deliberate breach of this policy could amount to a criminal offence under one or more pieces of legislation, for example the Computer Misuse Act 1990 and the Data Protection Act 2018.
 All breaches will be investigated, and appropriate action taken.